dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 `pg_featureserv` also implements the **distance predicate** `DWITHIN`.

-The conditions are typically used to compare the feature geometry property against a geometry value.
+Spatial predicates are typically used to compare the feature geometry property against a geometry value.
 Geometry values are expressed in [Well-Known Text](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry) (WKT):

 ```